Skip to product information

 • As a Natural Colourant: Use the infusion or prepared botanical liquid in DIY products where a plant-based colour contribution is wanted.

-• Processing Tip: Strain well before external use or when a smoother finish is preferred in DIY applications.
+• Straining Tip: Strain well before external use or when a smoother finish is preferred.

-• Discontinue use if any adverse reaction occurs.
+• Discontinue use if digestive discomfort, irritation or any adverse reaction occurs

 Q: What does hibiscus tea taste like?